Krushna-Prasad-Sahoo/my-certificates/README.md

 # My Certifications

-This repository will contain all my certificates.
+#### This repository contains all my training as well as global exam certifications.